Reiningecho90/chances-discord-bot-public/index.md

 1. The first step is acquiring the bot.
 You can use the button above to access the OAuth2 link.
 You can add the bot to any server via the dropdown menu.

-3. Once you have the bot on your server create a channel with this name (note this is indeed case sensitive so you need to copy paster the name): 'chance's-guessing-game'
+3. Once you have the bot on your server create a channel with this name (note this is indeed case sensitive so you need to copy paster the name): 'chances-guessing-game'

 4. Once that is created run a few commands to see if it started!